theguega/neural-mpc/docs/main.typ

 == Regression Baseline

 For our regression baseline with scikit-learn, we evaluated several standard regression algorithms using the collected offline dataset.
-The dataset consists of 1715 episodes, which were flattened to remove temporal dependencies, resulting in a total of $N = 85,789$ samples.
+As discussed before, we used only a subset of the whole dataset for a total of $35000$ samples, splitted in $80%$ for training and $20%$ for testing.
 The input feature space $X in RR^9$ consists of the robot's current state and target coordinates, while the output target $Y in RR^3$ corresponds to the applied joint actions (torques).
 The data was partitioned into a training set ($80%$) and a test set ($20%$) via random shuffling.
 To ensure the statistical significance of the reported metrics, each model was trained and evaluated over 5 independent runs. @table:regression_baseline summarizes the performance across Mean Squared Error (MSE), Mean Absolute Error (MAE), Explained Variance, and Directional Accuracy.
 We also tried scaling our features using Scikit-Learn's StandardScaler, which did not significantly improve performance.

 #let model_col(name) = strong(name)
 #let vector_val(v) = text(size: 0.7em, $mono([#v])$)